joakim/q/README.md

 ## Performance

 `Q` is about twice as fast as using `Array` as a makeshift queue.
-It can't match the highly optimized [`denque`](https://github.com/invertase/denque/) and [`fast-fifo`](https://github.com/mafintosh/fast-fifo), but if size is a priority, it should be more than performant enough for most use cases.
+It can't match the highly optimized [`denque`](https://github.com/invertase/denque/) and [`fast-fifo`](https://github.com/mafintosh/fast-fifo), but when size is a priority, it should be more than performant enough for most use cases.
 Not bad for ~200 bytes gzipped.

 Below are results of benchmarks adapted from those of [`denque`](https://github.com/invertase/denque/) and [`fast-fifo`](https://github.com/mafintosh/fast-fifo), executed on JavaScriptCore with [`tinybench`](https://github.com/tinylibs/tinybench/) and [`bun run`](https://bun.sh/docs/cli/run).